Jauzy/dayton-deli-krisp/static/legal/content.md

 ---
 ### CERTIFICATE OF "GOOD MANUFACTURING PRACTICES" DIRECTORATE GENERAL OF PRODUCT COMPETITIVENESS REPUBLIC OF INDONESIA

-#### This Certificate is valid and met the sanitation and hygiene requirement in case of food safety violation
+#### This Certificate is valid and met the sanitation and hygiene requirement in case of food safety violation.

 ![CERTIFICATE OF "GOOD MANUFACTURING PRACTICES" ](/images/img_6220.jpg "CERTIFICATE OF \\\\\"GOOD MANUFACTURING PRACTICES\\\\\" ")